GilleM/Kilbronogue_trip/README.md

 including aspects of branding, design, usability and function."_

 I wanted to make my project useful, usable and valuable.
-I made the website for the users interested in West Cork and its activities.
+I made the website the users interested in West Cork and its activities.

 ### Project Goals

 - to create a website that is fully responsive on mobiles, laptops, tablets and desktops,
-- to make a page with interface design, providing a logical structure easy to follow,
+- to make a page with interface design, providing a logical structure which is easy to follow,
 - to get people interested to visit West Cork and to discover surrounding places,
 - to learn about these places, their history and history of Ireland in general and to get the users familiar with it,